Call for Shared Task Participation

 This shared task focuses on understanding argumentative structure in highly formal, legal-political UN resolutions.
 Participants are expected to build LLM-based systems to (1) identify and classify argumentative paragraphs in preambles and operative sections, and (2) predict argumentative relations between paragraphs.

-Data: United Nations Resolutions Language: French (with English translations) Granularity: paragraph-level # Subtasks: 2 Metric: F1 and LLM-as-a-Judge Models: open-weight LLMs (≤ 8B)
+Data: United Nations Resolutions Language: French (with English translations) Granularity: paragraph-level # Subtasks: 2 Metric: F1 and LLM-as-a-Judge Models: open-weight LLMs (≤ 8B) Project: DICED

-Leaderboard (Placeholders)
+Leaderboard

-Team F1 Score LLM Judge
+Team F1 Score LLM-Judge Final

 * Top 3 teams will receive certificates and awards at the ArgMining 2026 Workshop in San Diego, USA.